knr-auv/simulation/README.md

 #### Shaders

 Shaders are used to give underwater effect to image.
 This helps testing and training YOLO.
 It is neural net that allows Okoń to see object in front of it.
+The most important ones are color correction that reduces reds in the image and fog which is responsible for limiting distance of seeing.

 #### Camera